Wangofandango/GMD/documentation/GMFAD/Game Design Document/Game design document.md

 ### Milestones
-1. Movement and Making interactables
+1. Movement and the Core Loop component called "Buying/Upgrading".
+Be able to hire new Members and buy new items.
 2.